mibur1/psy112/book/2_models/7_SVM.md

 - The key ideas are rooted in geometry - finding the optimal hyperplane that separates data with maximum margin
 - With the use of kernels, SVCs extend effectively to non-linear decision boundaries
 - Multiclass classification can be done in a one-vs-one or one-vs-all approach
+- Even though we did not do so here, it is often useful to scale the predictors (see exercise)
 ```

+## Additional References

+For more information and an cool example for facial recognition, you can have look at the [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/05.07-support-vector-machines.html) notebook.